 - The Best-Kept Secret To Writing A Book Readers Can’t Put Down: A Step-by-Step Guide To Plotting with Urgency, with Ann Garvin

-- Break Through the Competition: Hands-On Workshop to Make Your Novel Pop to the Top, with Lori Devoti (Includes limited number of full-manuscript critiques at modest additional fee—hurry.)
+- Break Through the Competition: Hands-On Workshop to Make Your Novel Pop to the Top, with Lori Devoti (Include limited number of critiques up to 30,000 words of your manuscript.)